Local spectral equidistribution for degree 2 Siegel modular forms in level and weight aspects: Introduction

-A motivating example for us of this behaviour is due to Serre (\cite{Serre1997}, Th\'{e}or\`{e}me 1) and, independently, \cite{ConreyDukeFarmer1997} Theorem 1.
-Fix a finite set $S$ of primes, and consider the set of all holomorphic cusp forms on $\SL_2(\mathbb{Z})$ of weight $k$ and level $N$, with $k$ varying over even positive integers and $N$ varying over integers with none of their prime factors in $S$.
+A motivating example for us of this behaviour is due to Serre (\cite{Serre1997}, Th\'{e}or\`{e}me 1) and, independently, Conrey--Duke--Farmer (\cite{ConreyDukeFarmer1997}, Theorem 1).
+Fix a finite set $S$ of primes, and consider the set of all holomorphic cusp forms on $\SL_2(\mathbb{Z})$ of weight $k$, level $N$, and trivial nebentypus, with $k$ varying over even positive integers and $N$ varying over integers with none of their prime factors in $S$.
 At the places $p \in S$ the local representation attached to a holomorphic cuspidal eigenform is unramified and is determined by the Hecke eigenvalue $\lambda(p; f)$ of $f$ under $T(p)$.
-By Deligne's bound the normalized eigenvalues $\lambda'(p; f) = \lambda(p; f)/2p^{(k-1)/2}$ lie in $[-1, 1]$.
-The above papers prove that, as $k$ and $N$ vary as above, $\lambda'(p; f)$ is equidistributed with respect to the $p$-adic Plancherel measure on $[-1, 1]$.\begin{footnote}{This is related to, but easier than, the Sato--Tate problem, where one fixes the modular form but varies the prime.}\end{footnote} Moreover, the joint asymptotic distribution for different primes $p$ are independent (see \S5.2 of \cite{Serre1997}).
+The above papers prove that, as $k$ and $N$ vary as above, normalized eigenvalues $\lambda'(p; f) = \lambda(p; f)/2p^{(k-1)/2}$ are equidistributed with respect to the $p$-adic Plancherel measure on $[-1, 1]$.\begin{footnote}{This is related to, but easier than, the Sato--Tate problem, where one fixes the modular form but varies the prime.}\end{footnote} This implies, without invoking the machinery of Deligne, that ``most'' cusp forms satisfy the Ramanujan--Petersson conjecture $\lambda'(p; f) \in [-1, 1]$; but it also ties down a precise measure with respect to which the points $\lambda'(p; f)$ equidistribute.
+Moreover, the joint asymptotic distribution for different primes $p$ are independent (see \S5.2 of \cite{Serre1997}).
 A related result of Sarnak (\cite{Sarnak1987}) states that if one considers the $p$th Fourier coefficient of Maass forms averaged over the Laplacian eigenvalues, one finds that they are equidistributed with respect to this same measure.
 Another example, pertinent for us, is a weighted version of the quoted result of \cite{Serre1997} and \cite{ConreyDukeFarmer1997} which is implicit in the work of Bruggeman (\cite{Bruggeman1978}).\\

 The above results can be understood as solutions to \textit{equidistribution problems}, which can be set up very generally as follows: let $X$ be a topological space, $V$ a finite dimensional complex vector space endowed with an inner product $\langle, \rangle$, $Q$ any fixed non-negative quadratic form on $V$, and $H$ a finitely generated commutative algebra of hermitian operators acting on $V$.
 Suppose that whenever $v \in V$ is an eigenvector for $H$ it has associated to it a point $a(v) \in X$ such that if $v_1$ and $v_2$ lie in the same eigenspace then $a(v_1) = a(v_2)$.
 For each $v \in V$ let $\omega(v) = Q(v)/\langle v, v \rangle$.
 For each orthogonal basis $\mathcal{B}$ of $V$ consisting of eigenforms for $H$, consider the measure on $X$ given by $\nu_{V, \omega} = \sum_{v \in \mathcal{B}} \omega(v) \delta_{a(v)}$ (where $\delta$ is the Dirac mass).